 Raise animals for meat

-If you have the space and if there aren’t any rules in your area preventing you, you can consider raising rabbits, quail and/or chicken for meat.
+If you have the space and if there aren’t any rules in your area preventing you, you can consider raising rabbits, quail and/or chicken or pigs for meat.
 Hutches and other supplies can be made using scrap/salvaged material.
 It used to be quite common to find a hutch of rabbits in a back garden.
 My great Uncle Keith kept them for many years.
 I was horrified as a kid to learn they were dinner but it taught me at a young age about where food comes from.

 Take free lessons